 Scott Cooper began the 2014 season as manager, but was replaced in June after a poor run of results by Dragan Talajić who oversaw a fifth place finish, which was not helped by a nine point deduction to both Muangthong and Singhtarua following crowd violence between the two set of fans after the derby at the SCG Stadium.

-Led by skipper Datsakorn Thonglao, the team finished as runners up to runaway champions Buriram United.
+Led by skipper Datsakorn Thonglao, the team finished as runners up to runaway champions Buriram United in 2015.
 They lost 3-1 to the same opponents in the FA Cup final at Supachalasai Stadium on Boxing Day.

-SCG Muangthong United will play in the Thai Premier League in the 2016 season.
+SCG Muangthong United will play in the Thai League 1 (T1) in the 2019 season.

 SCG Muangthong United 2 Bangkok Glass 2 (Wednesday 28th March 2012) Thai Premier League (att: over 21,000)